alphagov/govuk-rfcs/rfc-127-create-links-component.md

 - GOVUK Design system styles
 - Security attributes for using different types of links
 - Different types of link such as: Destructive, Inverse etc.

+### Implementation plan

+1. Create component
+2. Start using new component going forward for all links
+3. Decline any new PRs which do not use the component
+4. Migrate all links within applications to use component